libssh2/libssh2/docs/libssh2_scp_send64.md

 *size* - Size of file being transmitted (Must be known ahead of time).
 Note that this needs to be passed on as variable type libssh2_uint64_t.
-This type is 64 bit on modern operating systems and compilers.
+This type is 64-bit on modern operating systems and compilers.

 *mtime* - mtime to assign to file being created